-A candidate for the Ph.D. degree must complete all requirements for this degree within seven years after the first registration in the Graduate College, except as noted in the following paragraph.
+A candidate for the Ph.D. degree must complete all requirements for this degree within seven years after first registration in the Graduate College, except as noted in the following paragraph.

-A candidate for the doctorate who has received a Master's degree elsewhere, must complete all requirements for the degree within six years after this first registration in the Graduate College.
-A student whose program of study is significantly interrupted after he receives a Master's degree from the University of Illinois and who later returns to work for the Doctorate will have six years from the date of return to complete the degree requirements.
+A candidate for the doctorate, who has received a Master's degree elsewhere, must complete all requirements for the degree within six years after first registration in the Graduate College.
+A student whose program of study is significantly interrupted after he/she receives a Master's degree from the University of Illinois and who later returns to work for the Doctorate will have six years from the date of return to complete the degree requirements.

-However, the expected time to completion for the Ph.D. degree in NRES is 3.5 to 4 calendar years.
-When you enter the Graduate College, you are assigned an Expected Graduation Date (EGD).
-You will not be allowed to enroll after that term without petitioning for a time extension.
-Students who exceed the time limits indicated above may petition for an extension, and reasonable extensions are granted by the Graduate College if recommended by the department.
+Within the Department of NRES, there is an expectation that the Ph.D. degree will be completed in 3.5 to 4 calendar years.
+Upon entry in the Graduate College, you are assigned an Expected Graduation Date (EGD).
+Enrollment beyond the EGD is allowed only after petitioning for a time extension.
+Reasonable extensions are granted by the Graduate College if recommended by the department.
 A candidate for the doctorate is required to take a second preliminary examination if more than five years elapse between the preliminary examination and the final examination.
 If coursework is beyond seven years old, the student must petition the Graduate College that it still be counted toward the degree.
-In this case, the student has to show proof that the material is still current and relevant.
+In this case, the student is required to prove that the material is still current and relevant.